SkyTortol/IoT/README.md

 Setup
 ======
 Before cloning this repository, be sure to enable automatic conversion of CRLF/LF on your machine using "git config --global core.autocrlf input".
-For more information, please  refer to http://help.github.com/dealing-with-lineendings/
+For more information, please  refer to <http://help.github.com/dealing-with-lineendings/>.

 Documentation
 ======
-See "Wiki"
+All documentation can be found under the "Wiki" section.

 License
 ======